Rayarrow/Semantic-Segmentation/README.md

 	PSPNet
 	Deeplab v2

-# TODO
+## TODO
-1. data augmentation:
-    1. flip
-    2. rotation
-    3. scaling

-2. learning rate decay
+1. get the edge as the soft gate.
+2. get the stage-wise heatmap as the soft gate.